tweedegolf/storage-abstraction/publish/Storage/README.md

 - [Cubbit](https://www.npmjs.com/package/@tweedegolf/sab-adapter-cubbit-s3) `npm i @tweedegolf/sab-adapter-cubbit-s3`
 - [Cloudflare R2](https://www.npmjs.com/package/@tweedegolf/sab-adapter-cloudflare-s3) `npm i @tweedegolf/sab-adapter-cloudflare-s3`

-It is important to know that `S3` and `Amazon S3` are different adapters! `Amazon S3` only supports Amazon S3 and strict compatible whereas `S3` supports Amazon S3 and the partial compatible providers Cubbit, Cloudflare, MinIO S3 and Backblaze S3.
+It is important to know that `S3` and `Amazon S3` are different adapters; `Amazon S3` only supports Amazon S3 and strict compatible providers whereas `S3` supports Amazon S3 and the partial compatible providers Cubbit, Cloudflare, MinIO S3 and Backblaze S3.
 The latter adapter exists for historical reasons; originally we tried to create a single adapter for all S3 compatible providers but unfortunately the implementation of S3 differs quite across 'compatible' providers which led to a lot of if-else forking in the code making it hard to read and maintain.

 Therefor we decided to write one adapter with a strict Amazon S3 implementation and then write a separate adapters for every S3 compatible provider, extending the Amazon S3 adapter and overriding methods that had to be implemented differently.
 So far this has lead to 4 new adapters that extend the strict Amazon S3 adapter: